Striebig saw in tune with organ maker

 Its Compact TRK 4164 model was chosen for the already-cramped workshop because of its size, build quality, guaranteed precision, highly efficient extraction system and its ability to cut both horizontally and vertically with ease.
 It was supplied by Striebig’s’s sole UK agent, TM Machinery Sales of Leicester.

-The Compact Series is the smallest within the Striebig range, but packs the same high performance as larger models.
+The Compact Series is the smallest within the Striebig range of vertical panel saws, but packs the same high performance as larger models.
 The 4164 measures 4.2m long, 2.3m high and a space- saving 1435mm from wall to front.
 It can size panels to a maximum of 3.1m x 1.6m and has a maximum depth of cut of 60mm

 Bought primarily for cutting up timber to make pipe trays for transporting organ pipes from clients’ sites to the workshop and back again, they have since found a lot more uses for it.

 It cuts 8ft x4ft panels of ply and other soft and hardwoods to the required sizes for pieces needed for the repair of organ cases and for the sound boards which the pipes sit on.

 Said Mr Owens: “We are finding new uses for it all the time.
 We now plan to start using it to cut sections for the wooden wind chests and trunks that carry the wind to the sound boards, as well as the rectangular wooden replacement pipes that are needed for the Giggleswick School contract.”